2016–17 World Rugby Sevens Series: Placings summary

 Tallies of top four tournament placings during the 2016–17 series, by team:

 Tournaments

 In this series, World Rugby abolished the minor trophies of Plate, Bowl and Shield that were previously awarded in the finals play-offs at each tournament.
-While the winner's Cup was retained as the major trophy, the awarding of gold, silver and bronze medals to players from the three respective top-placed teams was introduced for this series with the third placed match now renamed as the Bronze medal match.
+While the winner's Cup was retained as the major trophy, the awarding of gold, silver and bronze medals to players from the three top-placed teams was introduced for this series with the third-placed match now renamed as the bronze-medal match.
 A Challenge Trophy was established for teams competing in the lower bracket of the finals play-offs at each tournament.
 Additionally, the playing time for Cup final matches was reduced from 20 minutes to 14 minutes, in line with all other tournament matches.